ralucaportase/flot-cursors-plugin/README.md

 cursor (default is "rgba(170, 0, 0, 0.80)"), "lineWidth" is the width of
 the drawn lines (default is 1).

-The plugin also adds some public methods:
+The plugin adds some public methods:

     addCursor( name, pos, options )